RamblingCookieMonster/AppVReporting/README.md

 #Prerequisites

 * Environment configured to send data to an App-V reporting server
-* The account running this query must have access to read the App-V Reporting Database (PackageInformation, ClientInformation, ApplicationUsage tables)
+* The account running this query must have access to read the App-V Reporting Database (PackageInformation, ClientInformation, ApplicationUsage tables).
+Otherwise, SQL login credentials must be provided.
-  * Will add SQL credential support shortly, low priority in my case
 * Module folder downloaded, unblocked, extracted, available to import

 #Instructions